top of page

 Modern Gym Ball

 Proprioception training is heavily used in physical rehabilitation programs, as damaged tissues, can affect normal function and result in a loss of proprioception.
-Concerns around diminished proprioception surrounds; age degenerated fall prevention/precautions, recurrence of chronicity of an acute injury, and joint damage, which can lead to arthritis and tendinopathy.
+Concerns around diminished proprioception include; age degenerated fall prevention/precautions, recurrence of chronicity of an acute injury, and joint damage, which can lead to arthritis and tendinopathy.
 These concerns describe the importance of cultivating proprioception; whether, for athletic prowess, age-related muscle, and joint degeneration for recovery and improvement from injury.

 References: